 Bacillus Calmette-Guerin (BCG) was the first intralesional treatment described.

-- Initial use of BCG was reported to result in local control in 90% of injected intradermal metastases and induced systemic immune response to melanoma antigens.
+- The initial use of BCG was reported to result in local control in 90% of injected intradermal metastases and induced systemic immune response to melanoma antigens.

 - A 17% response rate for patients undergoing intralesional injection with BCG has been reported in another study.